 - Split Tunneling: Protect all connected devices or applications except for those specifically excluded.

 - Inverse Split Tunneling: Protect only selected devices or applications.
 Everything else flows outside the VPN.

 VPN split tunnelingon ExpressVPN apps

-You can toggle VPN protection ON or OFF for every device connected to the ExpressVPN app for routers.
+You can toggle between “Router VPN” and “No VPN” for every device connected to the ExpressVPN app for routers.
 Use split tunneling to maintain access to your local network devices, like your printer.